Hoka One One Toa Gore-Tex Review

 While some Hoka models have astonished reviewers with unprecedented weight savings, the Toa does not shed as much weight, though they come in at a very respectable 2.03 pounds.

 While there are certainly lighter models in our review, as you can see in the chart below, these savings can also come at a cost.
-We feel that for their weight, these shoes offer an excellent ratio of comfort and support to weight and they are well worth a couple of extra ounces per foot.
+We feel that for their weight, these shoes offer an excellent ratio of comfort and support to weight, and they are well worth a couple of extra ounces per foot.
 By utilizing advanced synthetic materials in the upper of the shoe, the Toa can put more material into the midsole, giving them the comfort that makes them so noteworthy.

 The Toa GTX offers excellent support and is one of the best performers in this metric.
-We feel that this is one of the best shoes in our review for carrying a heavy load with thanks to its above-average support as a hiking shoe.
+We feel that this is one of the best shoes in our review for carrying a heavy load, thanks to its above-average support as a hiking shoe.
 With an oversized outsole that imparts stability, we feel confident wearing heavy packs with these shoes on our feet.
-The upper material conforms to the foot, and with the traditional lacing system helps to cradle the foot and keep it from slopping around, giving the shoes a more responsive feel.
+The upper material conforms to the foot, and the traditional lacing system helps to cradle the foot and keep it from slopping around, giving the shoes a more responsive feel.

 This is a great shoe for everything from day hikes to thru-hikes of major trails like the John Muir Trail.
-They work best and are most at home on trails given their plush comfort and moderate off-trail performance, but would also be a good fit for those looking for extra comfort while standing around extensively at work or spending lots of time on paved surfaces.
+They work best and are most at home on trails given their plush comfort and moderate off-trail performance, but they would also be a good fit for those looking for extra comfort while standing around extensively at work or spending lots of time on paved surfaces.

 The nearly 5-inch flood height with the extra sole height gives these shoes the ability to slosh through mountain streams without a second thought.
 By combining this shoe with a short gaiter, you could easily extend the water-resistance of the Toa, though it is already one of the most protective shoes in this metric.

 Give your feet a break.
 They work hard, so reward them by slipping them into the Hoka One One Toa Gore-Tex, the most comfortable shoe with the softest sole.
 It also performed quite well overall.
 Taking this luxury ride out on the trails is a great choice, and as a top performer in many metrics but especially in comfort, we give it our Top Pick Award for Comfort.
 This shoe is a great value as it provides top-notch comfort and support for long days on the trail and for those who need extra cushioning due to joint pain.